 Fig. 4.
 Coastal willow (Salix hookeriana) exhibits genetic variation in the abundance and strength of gall-parasitoid interactions.
 Among the 26 willow genotypes we surveyed in our common garden experiment, we found that: (A) leaf gall parasitism by Platygaster sp. varied 270% (GLM, 𝛘225,119 = 79.51, P = 0.001); (B) leaf gall parasitism by Mesopolobus sp. varied 30% (GLM, 𝛘225,119 = 50.00, P = 0.009); (C) leaf gall parasitism by Torymus sp. varied 40% (GLM, 𝛘225,119 = 60.11, P = 0.001); and (D) the proportion of leaf galls parasitized varied between 0.0 and 1.0 (GLM, 𝛘223,58 = 75.79, P < 0.001).
 Plots (A – C) display the median (bar within box), interquartile range (IQR = 25th to 75th percentiles, box edges), 1.5 * IQR (whiskers), and outliers (points) for the abundance of gall-parasitoid interactions (no. per branch) associated with each willow genotype.
 For plot (D), each circle corresponds to the proportion of galls parasitized on each replicate willow and the size of the circle is scaled according to the number of galls used to calculate the weighted average for each willow genotype (diamond).
 Colors correspond to different gall-parasitoid interactions.
 As with Fig. 3, we ordered willow genotypes based on mean leaf gall abundance (low to high).

 Fig. 5.
 Variation in the size and abundance of leaf galls on willows determines the strength and composition of gall-parasitoid interactions.
 (A – B) In general, the proportion of leaf galls parasitized by both Platygaster and Mesopolobus decreases as gall size increases, while Torymus exhibits the opposite pattern.
-On willows with small leaf galls though (< 8 mm), Mesopolobus had the highest attack rate at low gall abundances (1 – 4 leaf galls per branch), whereas Platygaster was the dominant parasitoid at high gall abundances (5 – 22 leaf galls per branch).
+On willows with small leaf galls though (< 8 mm), Mesopolobus had the highest attack rate at low gall abundances (1 – 4 leaf galls per branch, N = 46 per parasitoid species), whereas Platygaster was the dominant parasitoid at high gall abundances (5 – 22 leaf galls per branch, N = 35 per parasitoid species).
 Lines correspond to slopes estimated from generalized linear models (GLMs), while each line type and color corresponds to a different parasitoid species (solid blue = Platygaster; short, dashed green = Mesopolobus; long, dashed orange = Torymus).
+Points were jittered slightly to avoid overlapping values.

 Fig. 6.
 Increasing genetic variation in coastal willow (Salix hookeriana) results in a more complex plant-insect food web due to complementarity in trophic interactions.
 (A) The average complexity (LDq) of the plant-insect food web increased by 50% over the range of genetic variation (no. of genotypes) in the willow population.
 (B) The average composition of trophic interactions (willow-gall and gall-parasitoid) differs by 73% among willow genotypes [constrained analysis of principal coordinates (CAP) on Bray-Curtis dissimilarities, F22,89 = 1.90, P = 0.001].
 For plot (A), open, grey circles correspond to food web complexity of individual simulations (N = 100 for polycultures of 4 - 20 genotypes; N = 98 for polycultures of 3, 21, and 22; N = 89 for polycultures of 2 and 23; N = 1 for the polyculture of 25; and N = 25 for monocultures), whereas solid, blue circles correspond to the average complexity of food webs at each level of genetic variation.
 The dashed line is the highest level of complexity observed on a single willow genotype and represents the expected magnitude of food web complexity under sampling effects alone.
 For ordination diagram (B), black letters and grey ovals correspond to the centroid and standard error of the centroid for each willow genotype, respectively.